Kelechiede/Enhancing_Data_Security_with_AE_and_VAE_Synthetic_Data_Generation/README.md

 This project is open source and available under the MIT License.

 Acknowledgments
-Special thanks to the contributors of the Anonymeter tool for their open-source contributions to privacy technology.
+Special thanks to the authors and contributors of the Anonymeter tool for their open-source contributions to privacy technology.